benon33/benmok/Assignment4/index.md

-__Exercise 1.2.__ Use your search function to get NDB numbers for the foods in the `fresh.csv` file.
+__Use the search function to get NDB numbers for the foods in the `fresh.csv` file.
 It's okay if you don't get an NDB number for every food, but try to come up with a strategy that gets most of them.
-Discuss your strategy in a short paragraph.
+Discuss your strategy in a short paragraph.__

 Hints: